yanruc123/yanruc123/readme.md

 - **Machine Learning Tools**: PyTorch, TensorFlow, OpenCV, Scikit-Learn
 - **Cloud Computing**: Google Cloud, Digital Ocean (Linux server system), Docker

-## 👩‍💻 Most Recent Developing Experience
+## 👩‍💻 Experience

 I've had the opportunity to work in a variety of roles, each of which has contributed to my growth as a developer and researcher.
-Here's a brief overview of my experiences:
+Here's a brief overview of my most recent experiences:

 - **Independent Software Developer** (Present): Currently, I'm independently developing "MindMentor", a productivity application.
 I've completed over 90% of the intricate coding and features within a 4-month timeframe, utilizing technologies such as React Native, Firebase, and SQLite.